colebrazeal/Todo-list/README.md

 # Project Functionality

-A simple todo-list creator, allows you to add your name along with todo lists, either business or personal# Todo-list
+A simple todo-list creator, allows you to add your name along with todo lists, either business or personal

+To set up:

+* clone repo to your local drive
+* Open cloned repo in your coding software
+* Open terminal and type 'npm run dev'
+* Enjoy your todo lists ;)